 “Cars” or “Cinderella?”
 “Moana” or “WALL-E?”
 “The Lion King” or “Toy Story?”

-Disney and Pixar have come out with tons of great movies.
-There’s no denying that one of these movies might be in your top 5 favorites.
+Disney and Pixar have come out with tons of great movies, and there’s no denying that one of these might be your favorite.
 Are you passionate about one being better than the other?
 Do you believe that the animation of Pixar is superior to that of classic Disney?
-You might not be alone.
+You’re not alone!

 Disney vs. Pixar: The Top Franchise in Every State

-Diving into our research, we used our data to map out how each state feels about Disney and Pixar animated films.
-Simply looking at the U.S. map showing fan favorites, it’s clear that state preferences were almost split throughout the country.
-Despite the narrow margin, 54.7% of states favor Pixar films, as opposed to the 44.2% of states that prefer Disney films.
-Perhaps you’re someone who just can’t decide between 2 great options… that’s alright!
-Similarly, Kentucky was the only state in the U.S. that resulted in a 50/50 tie.
+Diving into the data, we mapped out whether each state preferred Disney or Pixar-animated films.
+State preferences were almost split throughout the country!
+While just a narrow margin, 54.7% of states favor Pixar films, while 44.2% of states prefer Disney films.
+If you’re someone who just can’t decide between 2great options … that’s alright!
+Kentucky also had trouble: it is the only state in the U.S. that resulted in a 50/50 tie!

-Both studios are known for their spectacular animation films, as well as the Disney amusement parks and Pixar-themed “lands” within.
-As both Disney and Pixar were founded in California, residents have the luxury to visit both Disneyland and Pixar Pier at Disney California Adventure.
-With that being said, California locals prefer Pixar movies.
-If you live on the East Coast, you may be more familiar with Walt Disney World and Toy Story Land at Disney’s Hollywood Studios, but as shown on the map, Florida residents also favor Pixar animated films.
-If you’re a big moviegoer, it may be time to start thinking about visiting one of these parks!
+Both studios are known for their spectacular animation films, and for their themed family attractions.
+Both the Disney amusement parks and Pixar-themed “lands” have attracted their fair share of movie-loving families and enamored children.
+As both Disney and Pixar were founded in California, residents have the luxury of visiting both Disneyland and Pixar Pier at Disney California Adventure.
+That being said, California locals prefer Pixar movies.
+However, this was a close split with 56% of Californians preferring Pixar films and 44% preferring Disney.
+If you live on the East Coast, you may be more familiar with Walt Disney World and Toy Story Land at Disney’s Hollywood Studios in Orlando, Florida.
+However, 52% of Florida residents favor Pixar animated films over Disney films.

 The Most Popular Disney and Pixar Movies

-Disney and Pixar films are undeniably popular in the U.S. We wanted to go even further to uncover the most popular movies among audiences and compare them to box office sales.
-63% of respondents said they believe Disney ranks higher than Pixar in box office sales on average and they were right.
-The highest-grossing Disney movie, “Frozen,” brought in $410 million more than that of Pixar’s leading film, “Finding Nemo.”
+Disney and Pixar films are undeniably popular in the U.S., so we wanted to go a step further by comparing the most popular movies among respondents to those grossing the highest in box office sales.
+When asked to make a guess, 63% of respondents said they thought Disney ranked higher than Pixar in box office sales on average — and they were right.
+The highest-grossing Disney movie, “Frozen,” brought in $1.28 billion while Pixar’s leading film, “Finding Nemo,” brought in $871 million.

-Olaf may say that certain movies “are worth melting for,” as the Disney film “Frozen” topped the box office with $1.281 billion in sales.
-The Disney animated film “The Lion King” was the #1 fan favorite and placed second in box office sales with $1.083 billion.
-“Aladdin,” “Beauty and the Beast,” “Mulan,” and “The Little Mermaid” rounded up Disney’s top 5 fan favorites.
+Olaf may say that certain movies are worth melting for, as the Disney film “Frozen” topped the box office with $1.281 billion in sales.
+However, no state claimed “Frozen” as its favorite Disney movie.
+On the other hand, 25 states, including Arizona and Wisconsin, selected “The Lion King” as their favorite Disney animated film.
+Additionally, the film placed second in box office sales with $1.083 billion.

-Surprisingly, the Disney box office sales did not reflect the popularity of the fan-favorite movies.
-Recent films released over the last 8 years, such as “Zootopia,” “Big Hero 6,” and “Moana,” have ranked among Disney’s top 5 grossing films.
+The Disney box office sales did not reflect the popularity of the fan-favorite movies collected in our data.
+Recent films released over the last 8 years, such as “Zootopia,” “Big Hero 6,” and Rhode Island’s favorite Disney movie, “Moana,” have ranked among Disney’s top 5 grossing films.

 Perceptions Towards Disney and Pixar Films

 Walt Disney believed in the power of imagination.
 He created enchantment in stories like “Pinocchio,” “Snow White,” “Peter Pan,” and “Cinderella.”
-It is difficult to top some of the classic Disney movies, and most individuals would agree, as only 45% of Americans say that Disney movies have improved over time.
+It is difficult to top some of the classic Disney movies and the majority of individuals would agree, as only 45% of Americans say that Disney movies have improved over time.
 On the other hand, 3 out of every 4 individuals believe that Pixar animated films have improved with time.

 Disney is known for its magic, and 66% of people feel that Disney films have more happy endings than Pixar movies.
-One thing both Disney and Pixar films have in common is having some catchy soundtracks, however, the Disney soundtrack is preferred by 63% of people over the Pixar soundtrack.
+One thing both Disney and Pixar films have in common is having some catchy soundtracks; however, the soundtracks designed for Disney films are preferred by 63% of people over Pixar soundtracks.

-For the older audience, 76% of respondents believe that Pixar is more adult-friendly than Disney movies.
+Disney and Pixar movies might be geared towards young viewers, but that doesn’t mean that a few jokes for the older audience aren’t thrown in for the parents’ entertainment!
+76% of respondents believe that Pixar is more adult-friendly than Disney movies.
 Pixar and chill?
 Who wouldn’t love to binge on some classic Pixar movies like “Cars,” “Up,” “WALL-E,” and “Monsters, Inc.”?
 Pixar ranked higher in preference for both first date and road trip movies.

 In April 2022, we surveyed over 3,100 people over the age of 18 across the U.S. We asked participants questions about their overall preferences, opinions, and attitudes towards Disney and Pixar movies.
 Due to insufficient sample sizes, Alaska, Delaware, Hawaii, Montana, North Dakota, South Dakota, Vermont, and Wyoming were not included.